Flu Vaccine Clinics & Information

 Influenza is a leading cause of illness in the United States and can lead to serious medical conditions, hospitalization or even death.
 Influenza is extremely contagious and spreads very easily in communities.
 The best way to protect oneself from the flu is by getting an annual flu vaccine as soon as it becomes available.
-The following flu vaccine clinic information is also available on the Enloe Flu Information Line, (530) 332-7017.
+This flu season we hosted three free flu clinics and have no other clinics scheduled.

 steps to help prevent influenza, colds and other contagious illnesses include:

 - Cover your nose and mouth with a tissue when you cough or sneeze and throw the tissue in the trash after you use it.

 - Wash your hands often with soap and water.
 If soap and water are not available, use an alcohol-based hand sanitizer.

 - Avoid touching your eyes, nose and mouth.
 Germs spread this way.

 - Stay home when you are ill and try to limit contact with others as much as possible to keep from infecting them.

 - If you get sick, there are some simple things you should know so you can take care of yourself: